N'Keal Harry: College career

 Harry chose to remain home and committed to Arizona State University despite recruiting efforts by Texas A&M, Oregon, USC, among other top-tier programs.
 In the 2016 season-opening game against Northern Arizona University, Harry became just the ninth true freshman in school history to start a season opener.
 In his freshman season, Harry posted 58 catches for 659 yards and five touchdowns.
 Additionally, Harry ran for 69 yards and scored twice, and completed a 46-yard pass of his own.
 For his efforts in his rookie year, N'Keal was honored by Scout, Football Focus, and Campus Insiders as a Freshman All-American.

-During his sophomore campaign, Harry had 82 catches for 1142 yards and 8 touchdowns earning him First-team All-Conference honors.
+During his sophomore campaign, Harry had 82 catches for 1142 yards and 8 touchdowns earning him First-team All-Pac-12 Conference honors.

-Harry's junior season began with media accolades, as he was selected to the 2018 AP preseason All-American team.
+Harry's junior season began with media accolades, as he was selected to the 2018 Associated Press preseason All-American team.
 On Saturday, October 27, he made one of the greatest catches in football history according to Colin Cowherd.
 His acrobatic one-handed catch, along with a punt return touchdown, helped lead the Sun Devils to a win over the USC Trojans, cementing his legacy as one of the greatest receivers to don an Arizona State uniform.
 The following week N'Keal Harry scored three touchdowns in an upset over #15 Utah Utes.
-After the comeback win against the Arizona Wildcats on November 24, he announced that he would forgo his senior year and enter the 2019 NFL Draft.
+After the comeback win against the Arizona Wildcats on November 24, he announced that he would forgo his senior year and enter the 2019 NFL draft.